AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/modules/configure-a-modules-settings.md

    Or

-   Click the icon of the module in the scenario editor, as described in [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md).
+   Click the icon of the module in the scenario editor, as described in [Create a scenario in Adobe Workfront Fusion](../../workfront-fusion/scenarios/create-a-scenario.md).

 1. If required for the module, create a **Connection** to your registered user account for that given service, as described in [About connecting Adobe Workfront Fusion to an app or service](../../workfront-fusion/connections/about-connecting-wf-fusion-to-app-or-service.md).
 1. In each field, type the appropriate text.